nikolaussucher/biology-text/docs/sensation.md

 1. Low intracellular Ca^2+^ makes intracellular Ca-recoverin-RK dissociate into Ca^2+^ and recoverin and RK.
 The liberated RK then phosphorylates metarhodopsin II, reducing its binding affinity for transducin.
 Arrestin then completely deactivates the phosphorylated-metarhodopsin II, terminating the phototransduction cascade (restoring dark current).
 1. Low intracellular Ca^2+^ make the Ca^2+^/calmodulin complex within the cGMP-gated cation channels more sensitive to low cGMP levels (thereby, keeping the cGMP-gated cation channel open even at low cGMP levels, restoring dark current)

-In more detail:

-GTPase Accelerating Protein (GAP) interacts with the alpha subunit of transducin, and causes it to hydrolyse its bound GTP to GDP, and thus halts the action of phosphodiesterase, stopping the transformation of cGMP to GMP.

-Guanylate Cyclase Activating Protein (GCAP) is a calcium binding protein, and as the calcium levels in the cell have decreased, GCAP dissociates from its bound calcium ions, and interacts with Guanylate Cyclase, activating it.
-Guanylate Cyclase then proceeds to transform GTP to cGMP, replenishing the cell's cGMP levels and thus reopening the sodium channels that were closed during phototransduction.

-Finally, metarhodopsin II is deactivated.
-Recoverin, another calcium binding protein, is normally bound to rhodopsin kinase when calcium is present.
-When the calcium levels fall during phototransduction, the calcium dissociates from recoverin, and rhodopsin kinase is released, when it (what?) proceeds to phosphorylate metarhodopsin II, which decreases its affinity for transducin.
-Finally, arrestin, another protein, binds the phosphorylated metarhodopsin II, completely deactivating it.
-Thus, finally, phototransduction is deactivated, and the dark current and glutamate release is restored.
-It is this pathway, where Metarhodopsin II is phosphorylated and bound to arrestin and thus deactivated, which is thought to be responsible for the S2 component of dark adaptation.
-The S2 component represents a linear section of the dark adaptation function present at the beginning of dark adaptation for all bleaching intensities.

 All-trans retinal cannot be synthesised by humans and must be supplied by vitamin A in the diet.
 Deficiency of all-trans retinal can lead to night blindness.
 This is part of the bleach and recycle process of retinoids in the photoreceptors and retinal pigment epithelium.

 Photoreceptor cells are typically arranged in an irregular but approximately hexagonal grid, known as the retinal mosaic.

 The opsin found in the intrinsically photosensitive ganglion cells of the retina is called melanopsin.
 These cells are involved in various reflexive responses of the brain and body to the presence of (day)light, such as the regulation of circadian rhythms, pupillary reflex and other non-visual responses to light.
 Melanopsin functionally resembles invertebrate opsins.

-When light activates the melanopsin signaling system, the melanopsin-containing ganglion cells discharge nerve impulses that are conducted through their axons to specific brain targets.
-These targets include the olivary pretectal nucleus (a center responsible for controlling the pupil of the eye), the LGN, and, through the retinohypothalamic tract (RHT), the suprachiasmatic nucleus of the hypothalamus (the master pacemaker of circadian rhythms).
-Melanopsin-containing ganglion cells are thought to influence these targets by releasing from their axon terminals the neurotransmitters glutamate and pituitary adenylate cyclase activating polypeptide (PACAP).

 ## The Visual Pathways